commitspark/frontend/README.md

 However, all authentication and repository access is solely executed on the server and any credentials (e.g. tokens) obtained by the server to access a Git provider's repositories are only sent to the client as payload of an encrypted session cookie.
-This allows decoupling frontend users from Git provider accounts, enabling such scenarios as giving editors access to work with data in a Git repository without needing to have a Git provider account of their own.
+This allows decoupling frontend users from Git provider accounts, enabling such scenarios as giving editors access to Git repositories without needing to have a Git provider account of their own.

 ## Supported Git providers